umbraco/UmbracoDocs/14/umbraco-cms/extending/customize-backoffice/development-flow/vite-package-setup.md

 {% endcode %}

 {% hint style="info" %}
 The `outDir` parameter specifies where the compiled files will be placed.
 In this case, it is the `App_Plugins/Client` folder.
-If you have a different structure such as an RCL, you can change this path.
+If you have a different structure such as a Razor Class Library (RCL) project, you should change this path to `wwwroot`.
 {% endhint %}

 This alters the Vite default output into a **library mode**, where the output is a JavaScript file with the same name as the `name` attribute in `package.json`.
 The name is `client.js` if you followed this tutorial with no changes.